 To apply for the Grants-in-Aid of Scholarship and Research Program, students should first identify a Truman faculty or staff member who agrees to serve as the student’s research mentor, then work with the research mentor to prepare the application materials.

-GIASR applications will be reviewed by faculty across a number of disciplines and not necessarily in the students’ area of study.
-Applications should be geared towards an intelligent general audience.
-Excellent proposals will clearly state what the objective, outcome and methodology is that will be used.
+Applications will be reviewed by faculty across a number of disciplines using the GIASR Evaluation Rubric.
+Reviewers are not necessarily in the student’s area of study, so applications should be geared towards an intelligent general audience.

-1. Description of the overall project (500-word maximum, not including IRB/IACUC plan or references):
+1. Description of the overall project (500-word maximum, not including references, budget, or IRB/IACUC plan):

 A. A research project description, including:

 - A research question or line of inquiry

 - The rationale for researching the question

 - A brief description of the methodology or research plan that is appropriate to the scope of the proposed project

 - A timeline outlining all activities that will be completed

 B. Description of the educational benefits for the student (2-4 sentences)